Google Ads Strategy for Profitable SME Growth

 Veo and Imagen integration

-Can create image-to-video conversions from product photos
+Create image-to-video conversions from product photos

-Can create AI-generated video ads with simple text prompts
+Create AI-generated video ads with simple text prompts

-Can add interactive video elements to YouTube Shorts Ads
+Add interactive video elements to YouTube Shorts Ads

-These developments seamlessly align with trends in AI marketing and the broader application of AI in online marketing.
+These developments align seamlessly with trends in AI marketing and the broader application of AI in online marketing.

 Merchant Center revolution for e-commerce